h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

     **Note**: Minimal XGBoost configuration includes support for a single CPU.

-  3. Because we are using native XGBoost libraries that depend on OS/platform libraries, it is possible that on older operating systems, XGBoost will not be able to find all necessary binary dependencies, and will not be initialized and available.
+  4. Because we are using native XGBoost libraries that depend on OS/platform libraries, it is possible that on older operating systems, XGBoost will not be able to find all necessary binary dependencies, and will not be initialized and available.

-  4. XGBoost GPU libraries are compiled against CUDA 8, which is a necessary runtime requirement in order to utilize XGBoost GPU support.
+  5. XGBoost GPU libraries are compiled against CUDA 8, which is a necessary runtime requirement in order to utilize XGBoost GPU support.

 FAQs
 ~~~~

+- **How does the algorithm handle missing values?**

+ Missing values are interpreted as containing information (i.e., missing for a reason), rather than missing at random.
+During tree building, split decisions for every node are found by minimizing the loss function and treating missing values as a separate category that can go either left or right.
+XGBoost will automatically learn which is the best direction to go when a value is missing.

+-  **I have a dataset with a large number of missing values (more than 40%), and I'm generating models using XGBoost and H2O Gradient Boosting.
+Does XGBoost handle variables with missing values differently than H2O's Gradient Boosting?**

+  Missing values handling and variable importances are both slightly different between the two methods.
+Both treat missing values as information (i.e., they learn from them, and don't just impute with a simple constant).
+The variable importances are computed from the gains of their respective loss functions during tree construction.
+H2O uses squared error, and XGBoost uses a more complicated one based on gradient and hessian.

 -  **How does H2O's XGBoost create the d-matrix?**